adhishthite/wikipedia-RAG-app/README.md

-# Flask App Template

-This is a template of a Flask App that uses NGINX and GUNICORN for deployment.
+# Wikipedia Crawler

+This app crawls through Wikipedia and stores the pages in JSON files.
+The JSONs can be used for RAG and LLM-finetuning.
+This is still a Work in Progress, so please feel expected to see some bugs.

 ## Overview

-The Flask App Template is designed to provide a starting point for developing web applications using the Flask framework.
-It includes integration with NGINX and GUNICORN for efficient deployment.
+This Wikipedia Crawler has APIs to crawl through Wikipedia and store the pages in JSON files.
+The JSONs can be used for RAG and LLM-finetuning.
+The app is built using Flask and MongoDB for data storage.
+The app is containerized using Docker and can be deployed using GitHub Actions.

 ## Features